dreamerslab/workspace/training/css/rikcat/README.md

 ## Notice
 - commit often by git
+- when using templates, remember to remove unnecessary code and files
 - when building css, using padding instead of margin unless there's special situation(use img to replace text as a background)
 - when using unfixed height inline block element, remember to set width and height to the element if necessary
 - if you want to batch compress or resize and rename png to jpg by photoshop, use file -> scripts -> image processor